The Kula Cloth Review is Easy

 “A Kula Cloth™ is the first of its kind – an intentionally (and obsessively) designed reusable antimicrobial pee cloth!”
 And there ya go.
-Guys may have no interest in reading further, but fellow female outdoor enthusiasts, it’s a pretty cool piece of gear.
+Guys may have no interest in reading further, but fellow female outdoor enthusiasts, it's a pretty cool idea.

 Why the Kula Cloth?

 This was the text I received while I was out of town traveling.
 Over morning coffee, I was asked why I needed the cloth.
 I could see eyes cloud over as I explained it's purpose.
 On the other hand, once I explained it to my female outdoor friends, I watched as slow “ah ha” grins spread across their faces.

 There is of course the typical bandanna.
 I've never really liked using this little piece of bacteria breeding cotton and then hanging it off my backpack.
 It has always seemed a little less than hygienic.
 So when the Kula cloth popped up on one of my many internet feeds, it caught my eye.

 - Size – 6 x 6